heikomuller/histore/README.rst

 Examples
 ========

-**histore** maintains data set versions (snapshots) in an archive.
+**HISTORE** maintains data set versions (snapshots) in an archive.
 A separate archive is created for each data set.
 The package currently provides two different types of archive: a volatile archive that maintains all data set snapshots in main-memory and a persistent archive that writes data set snapshots to disk.

 Example using Volatile Archive